Home

 • Legal blacklisting of child labour.

-• Education to all children up to the age of 14 Education and children years up to the age of lower limits of the department.
+• Education for all children up to the age of 14.
+Education and children up to the age of the lower limits of the department.

 • Measures for children in employment in hazardous occupations.